kit-clj/kit-clj.github.io/resources/md/guestbook.md

 WHERE id = :id
 ```

-As we can see each function is defined using the comment that starts with `-- :name` followed by the name of the function.
+As we can see each function is defined using a comment that starts with `-- :name` followed by the name of the function.
 The next comment provides the doc string for the function and finally we have the body that's plain SQL.
 The parameters are
 denoted using `:` notation.
 Let's replace the existing queries with some of our own: